lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 * Expressivity of type systems
 * Phase distinction

+Exercises:

+1. A type system must decide if a term has been given a type, or if a type can be inferred for that term.
+What determines the convenience or utility of a type system?

 ## 8. Properties.
 Rules.
 Laws.

 Rules play a central role in the specification of behavior.